RevenueCat/codelab/rc/kmp/codelab.md

 ## Implement Paywalls
 Duration: 0:07:00

-Now, it's time to impement Paywalls in your KMP project using Jetpack Compose.
+Now, it's time to impement Paywalls in your KMP project using Compose Multiplatform.

 ### Business Logic